 1. The Cinema In The Power Station, Battersea

 There are off course the mandatory comfy chairs, that also recline, but there’s also an extensive food and drinks menu (including champagne & cocktails).
 What brings things up an extra notch is that it’s a Dobly Cinema.
-As such it makes use of both Dolby Vision & Dolby Atmos to give you ultravivid picture quallity and incredible immersive sound that really engross you into a film.
+As such it makes use of both Dolby Vision & Dolby Atmos to give you ultravivid picture quality and incredible immersive sound that really engross you into a film – and at the Battersea Power Station and all!

 2. The Phoenix Cinema, East Finchley